CapnSane/marketplace-with-Vue/README.md

 ### The deployment

-For now, the deployment was done using Vercel, that is a great choice when we want visualise whether the application is working or not.
-You can see it by clicking [Marketplace in Vue](https://marketplace-with-vue-seven.vercel.app/).
+For now, the deployment was done using _Vercel_, that is a great choice when we want visualise whether the application is working or not.
+You can see it by clicking <a href="https://marketplace-with-vue-seven.vercel.app/" alt="Marketplace in Vue" target="_blank"> Marketplace in Vue</a>.

 #### The rules for this project